 The United States works closely with other countries to combat IUU fishing and is working to build international rules that can help countries to monitor and control their fishing vessels and their waters.
 The U.S. wants strong multilateral programs and standards in place — such as the Port State Measures Agreement — that increase oversight of seafood in trade and prevent IUU-caught fish from entering the market.

-Scientists estimate that there are more than 150 million tons of plastic pollution in the ocean, with another 8 million tons added each year.
+Scientists estimate that there are more than 136 million metric tons of plastic pollution in the ocean, with another 7 million metric tons added each year.
 That works out to a full garbage truck’s worth of plastic pollution entering the ocean every minute!

 Once in the water, plastic never fully biodegrades.
 It can entrap or be ingested by fish, seabirds, turtles and marine mammals.